j-quelly/gscp/readme.md

 - [x] TestCase.php jwtAuthTest() method invalid headers [11/5/2016]
 - [x] remove namespace from routes.php [11/8/2016]
 - [x] debug issues with entrust [11/11/2016]
+- [ ] token invalidate seems to not be working.. need a test for this
+- [x] assigning roles has somehow broken...
+[11/15/2016]